An air purifier can help with pet allergies.

 - Groom and bathe your pet - Get good grooming gloves or brush to ease the process.
 As your cat and dog shed every day, grooming them daily can greatly decrease pet dander and skin flakes from spreading around the house.
 It can also stimulate the skin, reduce shed hair, and prevent matting.
 Depending on how dirty is your dog or cat, bathe them routinely to wash away the dead skin.
 Use lukewarm water, allergenic-free shampoo, conditioner, or moisturizer to keep their hair strong and shining.

 - Get treated with allergy shots (Immunotherapy) - By injecting small doses of allergens.
-The allergy shots will be injected weekly followed by monthly shots at a later stage.
+The allergy shots will be injected weekly, followed by monthly shots later.
 You will be less sensitive to pet allergens as the body's natural defenses improved.
-Take note that some people might be allergic to shots (ironically) and can be mentally draining going through the process.
+Take note that some people might be allergic to shots (ironically), and it can be mentally draining going through the process.
 For quick relief, you can take antihistamines pills to reduce allergic reactions, decongestants reduce swollen tissues to improve breathing, and Leukotriene to prevent an asthma attack.

 - Your pets have to go (or at least stay outdoor) - This is the last resort method that we don't recommend.
 Pets offer us unconditional love and unlimited happiness that we cannot imagine life without them.
-This is especially true when our furry companion is with the family for years and everyone is attached to it.
-However, leaving your pets outside or not having one at all means there are no constant irritants aggravating your allergies.
-If you are still undecided whether to get a pet, try getting a hypoallergenic cat or dog that shed less and produce fewer germs in their saliva.
-The smaller the breed, the less fur and allergens to deal with, according to the American Lung Association (ALA).
+This is especially true when our furry companion is with the family for years, and everyone is attached to it.
+However, leaving your pets outside or not having one means no constant irritants aggravate your allergies.
+If you are still undecided about getting a pet, try getting a hypoallergenic cat or dog that sheds less and produces fewer germs in their saliva.
+According to the American Lung Association (ALA), the smaller the breed, the less fur and allergens to deal with, according to the American Lung Association (ALA).